petrasvestartas/CMAKE/ReadMe.md

 cmake_minimum_required(VERSION 3.0)

-# after project name there are multiple options
+# this is the whole project name, after name there are multiple options
 project(myproject LANGUAGES CXX)

-# include subproject name "my_exe", where file "main.cpp" will be aďded
+# include subproject in project "myproject" named "my_exe", where file "main.cpp" will be aďded
 # header files are referenced automatically, but you need to include source files
 add_executable(my_exe main.cpp math.cpp)